uct-cbio/proteomics-pipelines/README.md

 dg_novor=0
 dg_directag=1
 ~~~~~
 Configure the identification parameters for DenovoGUI.
 The DirecTag 'directag_max_tag_count' can be reduced to 1 for very large datasets.
-The default settings below should be sufficient for most applications.
-The output of other seearch engines than DirecTag are not currently used by the algorithm, and can be left as-is. https://github.com/compomics/compomics-utilities/wiki/IdentificationParametersCLI
+Support for other search engines is in progress.
+The default settings below should be sufficient for most applications.  https://github.com/compomics/compomics-utilities/wiki/IdentificationParametersCLI
 ~~~~~
 # Spectrum matching parameters
 prec_tol=0.02